Neuroblastomadown arrow

 • Dose intensification of the induction chemotherapy (with addition of dose-intensive topotecan and cyclophosphamide in induction)

-• Randomized substitution of two cycles of topotecan and cyclophosphamide for two cycles of vincristine, cyclophosphamide, and doxorubicin to assess if this improves outcome.
+• Randomized substitution of two cycles of topotecan and cyclophosphamide for two cycles of vincristine, cyclophosphamide, and doxorubicin to assess if this improved outcome.

 • Tandem transplant using marrow support

-• Randomization between two cycles of myeloablative chemotherapy and stem cell transplantation vs a single cycle of myeloblative chemotherapy and stem cell transplantation.
+• Randomization between two cycles of myeloablative chemotherapy and stem cell transplantation vs a single cycle of myeloablative chemotherapy and stem cell transplantation.

 • Escalation of RT dose to improve local control

-COG-ANBL0032 and COG-ANBL0931: This is a COG non-randomized study looking at the efficacy of monoclonal antibody therapy with granulocyte-macrophage colony-stimulating factor and interleukin-2 combined with cis-retinoic acid following completion of chemotherapy
+COG-ANBL0032 and COG-ANBL0931: COG non-randomized study to look at the efficacy of monoclonal antibody therapy with granulocyte-macrophage colony-stimulating factor and interleukin-2 combined with cis-retinoic acid following completion of chemotherapy

 External Link: